javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 n = 12.345;
 ```

-The *number* type serves both for integer and floating point numbers.
+The *number* type represents both integer and floating point numbers.

-There are many operations for numbers, e.g. multiplication `*`, division `/`, addition `+`, subtraction `-` and so on.
+There are many operations for numbers, e.g. multiplication `*`, division `/`, addition `+`, subtraction `-`, and so on.

-Besides regular numbers, there are so-called "special numeric values" which also belong to that type: `Infinity`, `-Infinity` and `NaN`.
+Besides regular numbers, there are so-called "special numeric values" which also belong to this data type: `Infinity`, `-Infinity` and `NaN`.

 - `Infinity` represents the mathematical [Infinity](https://en.wikipedia.org/wiki/Infinity) ∞.
 It is a special value that's greater than any number.